 Spartina Alterniflora, a salt-water tolerant grass that has evolved to survive the bays harsh conditions, dominates the salt marshes.

-In area's inundated with tidal salt water every day Spartina grows in "tall form" manner (below), whereas areas only inundated during storm tides grow in a "short form" (above).
+In area's inundated with tidal salt water every day Spartina Alterniflora grows in "tall form" manner (below), whereas areas only inundated during storm tides grow in a "short form" (above).
+Although it is harder to tell in the picture, the short form is much (much) shorter than the tall form despite being the same exact species.

-Also in early summer, thousands of Horseshoe Crab's come ashore to lay their beady eggs in the sand (below).
+Also in early summer, thousands of Horseshoe Crab's come ashore to lay their beady eggs in the sand.
+These eggs are a vital food source for migrating shorebirds in spring, most of which are heading all the way to the Artic from South America to breed.

 Note: The author was doing Egg-Density Surveys with trained professionals, under absolutely no other circumstances should you touch the Horseshoe Crab's Egg's.